Ingram Tom Moore High School

-Ingram Tom Moore High School is a small public high school in Ingram, Texas, USA serving grades 9–12.
+Ingram Tom Moore High School is a small public high school in Ingram, Texas, United states serving grades nine through twelve.
 It is the only high school in the Ingram Independent School District, and is attended by students from West Kerr County.
 Built in 1976, ITMHS opened in 1980 as the first school in west Kerr County and was named at the request of Tom Moore, who donated the land it rests on today.

 As of the 2015 school year, the school has an enrollment of 451 students, which places Ingram in the 3A class when competing in University Interscholastic League (UIL).
 Ingram has been classified as a 3A school for the 2014 school year, and years following.
 The mascot is the Warrior and the colors are red, black, and white.

 History

 Although the main building (including the office and 16 classrooms) was constructed in 1976, it wasn't until 1980 that the first classes were held.
 When the school opened, the following words were etched in the foyer: "Ingram Moore High School [sic], established 1980, a student centered school in a student centered community where the standard of quality education will not be compromised."
 The school was named in honor of Tom Moore after the large land grant he provided.